rbmk-project/rbmk-project.github.io/docs/design/dd-005-rbmk.md

 and the specific "task" that executes the command itself.

 - `pkg/cli/curl` will expose the `main` of the `rbmk curl` command and the specific "task" that executes the command itself.

+- `pkg/cli/nc` will expose the `main` of the `rbmk nc` command and the specific "task" that executes the command itself.

 - `pkg/cli/stun` will expose the `main` of the `rbmk stun` command